jcmf/glulx-strings/README.md

 byte address?
 Is it allowed to be odd?

 * It isn't clear to me what's supposed to happen if an abbrevation immediately follows a shift.
+Do we apply the shift to the first letter of the abbreviation?
+Do we shift the first letter following the abbreviation?
+Do we do neither of those things?
+Is there some other even more frightening possibility I haven't even considered?

 * The format of the abbreviation table is unclear -- what's with "abbreviation strings" vs "abbreviation table" in the example memory map at the end of section 1?
-Maybe there's supposed to be a table length in there?
+Maybe there's supposed to be a table length in there or something, rather than just lauching straight in to the list of pointers?
 If so, is this described somewhere?
 Where?

 Okay, so!
 How do we find strings?
 The more I think about this, the more it seems like we're going to have to look for byte patterns